-Have you ever thought about making the career move, that dreading thought of doing something I love?
+Have you ever thought about making the career move; that dreading thought of doing something you love?
 Finally?
 In pandemic more people than usual have these ideas because many have found the time to reflect and decided that they really want to do what they love or always wanted to do.
 But where to start?

 In my life I have worked in 6 different companies, since my late twenties till the late thirties.
 The reasons for changing my job varied, I have learned what I can require for the particular position and so I sort of “outgrown” my role.
 In other cases I was not valued enough for the work I was doing and once I was made redundant after 8 years which was painful I must admit.

 So what is your reason for changing the job?
 Have you ever checked how much may your skills, as Simon Sinek call them, “hard and human skills”, can be worth somewhere else?
 And how about your experience and education?